-Dr. Caroline Buckee is Professor of Epidemiology, and the Associate Director of the Center for Communicable Disease Dynamics at the Harvard T.H.
+Dr. Caroline Buckee is the Co-Director of CrisisReady, as well as a Professor of Epidemiology and the Associate Director of the Center for Communicable Disease Dynamics at the Harvard T.H.
 Chan School of Public Health

 The Buckee lab uses mathematical models and data science to understand the mechanisms driving the spread of infectious diseases, with a focus on pathogens like malaria that effect vulnerable populations in low income countries.
 After receiving a D.Phil from the University of Oxford, Caroline worked at the Kenya Medical Research Institute to analyze clinical and epidemiological aspects of malaria as a Sir Henry Wellcome Postdoctoral Fellow.
 Her work led to an Omidyar Fellowship at the Santa Fe Institute, where she developed theoretical approaches to understanding malaria parasite evolution and ecology.
 In 2013 Dr. Buckee was named one of MIT Tech Review’s 35 Innovators Under 35, a CNN Top 10: Thinker, and Foreign Policy Magazine’s Global Thinkers.
 Her work has appeared in high profile scientific journals such as Science and PNAS, as well as being featured in the popular press, including CNN, The New Scientist, Voice of America, NPR, and ABC.